Application Pool Identities

 For more information, see ICACLS.

 On Windows 7 and Windows Server 2008 R2, and later versions of Windows, the default is to run application pools as the application pool identity.
 To make this happen, a new identity type with the name "AppPoolIdentity" was introduced.
 If the "AppPoolIdentity" identity type is selected (the default on Windows 7 and Windows Server 2008 R2, and later), IIS will run worker processes as the application pool identity.
 With every other identity type, the security identifier will only be injected into the access token of the process.
 If the identifier is injected, content can still be ACLed for the ApplicationPoolIdentity, but the owner of the token is probably not unique.
-Here is an article that explains this concept.
+For more information about this concept, see the New in IIS 7 - App Pool Isolation blog post.

 Accessing the Network